-The vagus nerve stimulator is a pacemaker-like device implanted under the skin in the left side of the chest through a small incision, with a second small incision made at the base of the neck.3 The surgery is performed primarily by a neurosurgeon over approximately 45 to 90 minutes under general anesthesia as an outpatient surgery.
-There is a small risk of infection, along with additional surgical risks that include inflammation or pain at the incision site, damage to nearby nerves and nerve constriction.37
+The vagus nerve stimulator is a pacemaker-like device implanted under the skin in the left side of the chest through a small incision, with a second small incision made at the base of the neck.
+The surgery is performed under local, regional, or general anesthesia and lasts 45 minutes to two hours.
+Most often, it is performed as an outpatient surgery but some patients need to stay in the hospital overnight following surgery.